Dogs and Chickens

-Pet parents are often focused on the more obvious seasonal pet safety issues, like fireworks.
-But they may overlook the backyard BBQ, which is a particularly dangerous Fourth of July activity for pets.
+Pet parents are often focused on the more obvious seasonal pet safety issues, like fireworks, but Fourth of July dog safety tips do not end there.
+Many pet parents may overlook the backyard BBQ, a particularly dangerous Fourth of July activity for pets.

 If you plan to have your pooch in the backyard when you fire up the grill with your friends and family, keep these hidden hazards in mind:

 Lighter fluid, on the other hand, is an irritant.
 And if it can irritate the skin on the outside, it can irritate sensitive organs on the inside too.
-If a pet ingests lighter fluid, it can cause tummy irritation and central nervous system depression.
+If a pet ingests lighter fluid, it can cause significant tummy irritation, central nervous system depression, and other issues should they vomit.
 Even inhalation of the fumes can cause breathing problems.

 Pets need a consistent diet.
 Changes can cause messy tummy troubles.
-And certain foods that commonly accompany celebrations, like chocolate, onions, and avocados, can be toxic to your furry fried.
+Certain foods that commonly accompany celebrations, like chocolate, onions, and avocados, can be toxic to your four-legged friend.
 Resist the urge to give them any BBQ scraps, even for the “special occasion.”
 Beyond the Fourth of July, we’ve got a list of 16 things you should definitely never feed your pet.

 The Fourth of July occurs as summer is in full swing.
 There are several seasonal concerns you should take into account if you’re planning to be out with your pooch.